-As a civic duty and right to those who are eligible, voting is an important role for citizens to participate in to elect officials who represent their values.
-Voting is a crucial element to the democratic process on the local, state, and federal level.
-At University of Maryland Global Campus, we support our students through providing information and tools to help them fulfill their civic duty of voting.
+As both a civic right and responsibility for those who are eligible, voting plays a vital role in allowing citizens to elect officials who reflect their values.
+Voting is a crucial element of the democratic process at the local, state, and federal levels.
+At the University of Maryland Global Campus, we support our students by providing information and tools to help them fulfill their civic duty of voting.

 Volunteer on Election Day